Flight of Fear

-Flight of Fear is the name of two identical enclosed roller coasters located at Kings Island and Kings Dominion amusement parks.
-Built and designed by Premier Rides, they were the world's first launched roller coasters to feature linear induction motor (LIM) technology.
-Both locations opened as The Outer Limits: Flight of Fear on June 18, 1996, originally themed after The Outer Limits TV series that began airing in 1995 as a revival of the original 1960s series.
-Paramount's licensing rights to the TV show eventually expired without renewal, and all references to The Outer Limits were removed from the ride and its name in 2001.
+Flight of Fear is the name of two identical enclosed roller coasters located at Kings Island in Mason, Ohio, and at Kings Dominion in Doswell, Virginia, United States.
+Built and designed by Premier Rides, both opened as The Outer Limits: Flight of Fear on June 18, 1996, themed after The Outer Limits TV series that began airing in 1995 as a revival of the original 1960s series.

+Both installations were the world's first launched roller coasters to feature linear induction motor (LIM) technology.
+Following Cedar Fair's purchase of Paramount Parks in 2006, all references to The Outer Limits were eventually removed from the ride as Cedar Fair began purging Paramount licensing and themes from their parks.

 History

-Flight of Fear was originally conceived in 1994 as a Star Trek: Deep Space Nine themed attraction centered around a travel company created by Quark called "Quark Adventures" with guests traveling through a wormhole that proved to be unstable.
-The show's underperformance lead to Paramount rejecting the pitch, as they wanted to focus all Star Trek attraction development towards the Next Generation-themed Star Trek: The Experience project in Las Vegas.
-The project then pivoted towards a The Outer Limits theme.
+Following Paramount's purchase of Kings Island and sister parks in 1992, an idea for a new indoor attraction was first pitched in 1994.
+The ride would incorporate a Star Trek: Deep Space Nine theme that focused the ride's backstory on Quark, a character in the TV series that owned a bar.
+He created a travel company attraction called "Quark Adventures", where guests were given the opportunity to tour the ship and travel through a wormhole, which proved to be unstable.
+The show's underperformance led to Paramount scrapping the amusement park project, although they would later build a Star Trek attraction in Las Vegas called Star Trek: The Experience, which opened in 1998.

-Kings Dominion began teasing a new attraction in the summer of 1995 by cutting a "crop circle" in a nearby field which featured a UFO, the face of an alien and the letter "F" written in binary.
-In mid-August 1995, Kings Island officially announced more details revealing that their new-for-1996 attraction would be an indoor roller coaster named "The Outer Limits: Flight of Fear".
+In August 1995, both Kings Island and Kings Dominion began teasing a new attraction for the 1996 season.
+Kings Dominion cut a crop circle in a nearby field that depicted a UFO, the face of an alien, and the letter "F" written in binary.
+A few days later, Kings Island revealed their new attraction as an indoor roller coaster named "The Outer Limits: Flight of Fear".
 Reaching a top speed of 54 mph in only four seconds, it was originally described as utilizing a "laser-controlled catapult system" that would propel riders through a series of inversions in the dark.
-The experience would be "heightened by Hollywood-type special effects", according to Carolyn Boof who was the park's manager of marketing communications.
+The experience would be "heightened by Hollywood-type special effects", according to Carolyn Boof, the park's manager of marketing communications.
 Boof also confirmed it would cost significantly more than the $7 million that was cited in earlier reports, and that its alien theme would be based on the 1960s science-fiction TV series, The Outer Limits.

-Later, reports confirmed a site being renovated in Coney Mall on the back side of The Racer.
+At Kings Island, construction on the indoor coaster began on the back side of The Racer in Coney Mall.
 The new ride would sit on some of the land formerly occupied by the Wild Animal Habitat.
-The rest of the former spot was used for other new attractions, including Son of Beast, Xtreme Skyflyer and Thunder Alley.
-On January 13, 1996, Flight of Fear was previewed at the 16th annual Non Coaster-thon Coaster Conference in Chicago.
+The rest of the former spot was eventually used for other new attractions, including Son of Beast, Xtreme Skyflyer, and Thunder Alley.
+At Kings Dominion, an identical installation was built in the Congo section on the east side of the park next to Anaconda.
+More details were released in January 1996 at the 16th annual Non Coaster-thon Coaster Conference in Chicago.